-Karnataka: Chief Minister BS Yediyurappa to induct 17 ministers into his Cabinet
+Karnataka: 17 ministers inducted into Chief Minister BS Yediyurappa’s Cabinet

 Yediyurappa was running his government single-handedly since he took oath on July 26.
 Yediyurappa’s government replaced the 14-month-old ruling coalition of Congress and Janata Dal (Secular), which collapsed after losing a trust vote in the Assembly.
 The coalition government had come to power in May last year and the next election is due in 2023.

-Those who will be inducted in the Cabinet include Mudhol MLA Govind Karajol, MLA from Malleshwaram Ashwath Narayan CN, three-time MLA from Athani Laxman Savadi, former deputy chief minister KS Eshwarappa, R Ashoka, former Karnataka Chief Minister Jagadish Shettar, MLA from Molakalmuru B Sreeramulu and Rajajinagar MLA Suresh Kumar.
+Those who were inducted in the Cabinet include Mudhol MLA Govind Karajol, MLA from Malleshwaram Ashwath Narayan CN, three-time MLA from Athani Laxman Savadi, former deputy chief minister KS Eshwarappa, former Karnataka Chief Minister Jagadish Shettar, MLA from Molakalmuru B Sreeramulu and Rajajinagar MLA Suresh Kumar.

 Yediyurappa was functioning without a Cabinet for around a month amid pressure from the opposition Congress and the Janata Dal (Secular) over the delay.
 On Saturday, a statement from the Chief Minister’s Office said that Home Minister and Bharatiya Janata Party’s National President Amit Shah had approved a list of potential ministers, according to The News Minute.